Reshmarathod/Azure-Olympics-Analysis-Data-Engineering-End-to-End-Project1/README.md

 Once ADF is created, launch the ADF Studio.
 Now we need to ingest data into Azure Data Factory, to do that we will use Linked Services of Azure for each dataset.

 Creating required Linked Services: Two Linked Services need to be created for each dataset.
 These linked services will establish the connection between Azure Data Factory and diverse sources of data.

-Source Linked Service
-Destination Linked Service
-To create a linked service go to “Manage “ inside the ADF Studio.

 ![image](https://github.com/Reshmarathod/Azure-Olympics-Analysis-Data-Engineering-End-to-End-Project1/assets/146751905/efafbe71-3570-420e-a015-2622173e1d16)